Configuring Windows Server Scheduler

 We recommend that you first check how the script works in the manual mode.
 To do this, run the following script at the Windows command prompt:

-The script will display information on the screen and write it to its log file:
+The script will write information to its log file:

 💡 Make sure that the user you are running the script from has write permissions to the logs folder

-In this example, we will show you how to configure the Windows Task Scheduler to execute a script every 15 minutes.
-You can set up a different frequency.
+Let’s configure the Windows Task Scheduler to execute a script every single minutes.

 Open the task scheduler by pressing the Win + R keyboard shortcut and enter taskschd.msc: